Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 • The etched brass kit from Alan Gibson

 The order of the above list also provides a hint on the degree of detail and accuracy obtainable from these four options.
-Hence the Triang conversion does involve certain compromises, most notably an inaccuracy of about 1½ mm in the height of the coach sides.
-However, the great attraction of the project lies in the possibility of using the left-over brake ends from the C22 conversion (see the previous page).
+Hence the Triang conversion does involve certain compromises, most notably an inaccuracy of about 1.5mm in the height of the coach sides.
+However, the great attraction of the project lies in the possibility of using the left-over brake ends from the C10 conversion.
 If that isn't plastic recycling, I don't know what is!

 Items used

-• 2 Triang Clerestory Brake Thirds (brake ends only)
+• 2 Triang Clerestory Brake 3rds (brake ends only)

 • Ratio 4-wheeler underframe and roof